What does Gwynne mean?

 Gwynne has 43 more different forms via Guinevere, Gwendolyn, Gwyneth, Gwyn: Gaenna, Gaynor, Genna, Gennie, Genny, Guenna, Guinna, Gwenda, Gweneth, Gwenette, Gwenita, Gwenith, Gweniver, Gwenna, Gwenness, Gwenneth, Gwennetta, Gwenni, Gwennie, Gwennola, Gwennora, Gwennore, Gwenny, Gwenora, Gwenore, Gwenyth, Gwineth, Gwinna, Gwinneth, Gwinyth, Gwynedd, Gwynith, Gwynna, Gwynneth, Jennee, Jenni, Jennie▼, Jenny▼, Winne, Winnie▼, Winny, Wynne and Wynnie.

 Displayed below is an analysis of the popularity of Gwynne and related names.
-Gwendolyn (#420 the previous year), Jenny (#822), Gwen (#957), Winnie, Gwyneth and Jennie are the prominent variation forms of Gwynne (#unlisted).
-This girl name was at the apex of its popularity during the years 1930-1939 and is now significantly less widespread, with the forms Jenny, Winnie, Jennie and Gwen becoming less trendy.
+Gwendolyn (#420 the previous year), Jenny (#822), Gwen (#957), Winnie, Gwyneth and Jennie are the prominent variation forms of Gwynne (#unlisted) appearing in the Top 1000.
+These girl names were at the apex of their popularity during the years 1930-1939 (usage of 0.5673%) and are now significantly less widespread (usage 0.1335%, down 76.5%), with the forms Jenny, Winnie, Jennie and Gwen becoming less trendy.
 Gwendolyn (#420) is the most chic birth name in this list.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)